Maccabees: Revolt

-Maccabean rule
+Hasmonean dynasty

-Following the re-dedication of the temple, the supporters of the Maccabees were divided over the question of whether to continue fighting or not.
-When the revolt began under the leadership of Mattathias, it was seen as a war for religious freedom to end the oppression of the Seleucids.
-However, as the Maccabees realized how successful they had been, many wanted to continue the revolt and conquer other lands with Jewish populations or to convert their peoples.
+Following the re-dedication of the Temple, the supporters of the Maccabees were divided over the question of whether to continue fighting.
+When the revolt began under the leadership of Mattathias, it was seen as a war for religious freedom to end oppression by the Seleucids.
+However, as the Maccabees realized how successful they had been, many wanted to continue the revolt and conquer other lands with Jewish populations.
 This policy exacerbated the divide between the Pharisees and Sadducees under later Hasmonean monarchs such as Alexander Jannaeus.
 Those who sought the continuation of the war were led by Judah Maccabee.

-On his death in battle in 160 BCE, Judah was succeeded as army commander by his younger brother, Jonathan, who was already High Priest.
+On his death in battle in 160 BCE, Judah was succeeded as army commander by his younger brother, Jonathan, who was already high priest.
 Jonathan made treaties with various foreign states, causing further dissent between those who merely desired religious freedom and those who sought greater power.

 In 142 BCE, Jonathan was assassinated by Diodotus Tryphon, a pretender to the Seleucid throne, and was succeeded by Simon Maccabee, the last remaining son of Mattathias.
 Simon gave support to Demetrius II Nicator, the Seleucid king, and in return Demetrius exempted the Maccabees from tribute.
 Simon conquered the port of Joppa, where the Gentile population were 'forcibly removed', and the fortress of Gezer.
 He expelled the garrison from the Acra in Jerusalem.
 In 140 BCE, he was recognised by an assembly of the priests, leaders and elders as high priest, military commander and ruler of Israel.
 Their decree became the basis of the Hasmonean kingdom.
-Shortly after, the Roman senate renewed its alliance with the Hasmonean kingdom and commanded its allies in the eastern Mediterranean to do so also.
-Although the Maccabees won autonomy, the region remained a province of the Seleucid Empire and Simon was required to provide troops to Antiochus VII Sidetes, the brother of Demetrius II.
+Shortly after, the Roman Senate renewed its alliance with the Hasmonean kingdom and commanded its allies in the eastern Mediterranean to do so also.
+Although the Maccabees won autonomy, the region remained a province of the Seleucid Empire, and Simon was required to provide troops to Antiochus VII Sidetes, the brother of Demetrius II.
 When Simon refused to give up the territory he had conquered, Antiochus took them by force.